martyav/swiftyCodingBat/README.md

 }
 ```

-In this function, the function's access level is set to public.
-When we translate this function into Swift, we don't need to set its scope to public, because of how we're accessing the function inside of our tests.<sup>[1](1)</sup>
+In this Java function, the access level is set to public.
+When we translate this function into Swift, we don't need to set its access level to public, because of how we're accessing the function inside of our tests.<sup>[1](1)</sup>

 The type the function returns is listed before the rest of the function signature.
 Similarly, the type of the parameter `name` is listed before the parameter.